MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 </div>
 ```

-For further details, refer to the <a href="https://www.markdownguide.org/basic-syntax/" target="_blank">Markdown guide</a> for help with text formatting.
+For further details, refer to the [Markdown guide](https://www.markdownguide.org/basic-syntax/) for help with text formatting.

 ---

-## Editing JSON files
+## Editing JSON Files

 - Only change the text inside the quotes (`" "`).
 - Always keep **commas, quotes, and brackets** intact.